iSeeEthan/Lethal-Bots/README.md

 - As stated earlier, add TTS to bots so they can be better at relaying information to players.

 ## Bugs to fix
+- The game will lag during the inital landing sequence after the bots spawn.
+I have no idea what causes this, but it fixes itself after the ship lands.
+This only seems to happen with about 8 or more bots.
+If you play with the default lobby size of 4 players, you won't see this issue.
 - Sand spider web trap not working for bots.
 Transpiler or Postfix should work, just need to find out what would be the best option.
 - Snare Fleas ignore bots that walk under them.
 The cause is that they only check for the Local Client walks under them, a transpiler or postfix can fix this!
 - Nutcracker ignoring bots.
 The cause of this is known, but I still don't know a good way to fix it yet!